radomir-radionov/bookLibraryApp/README.md

-#### "Book library" is a library for storing, booking, commenting books.
+#### "Book library" is a library for storing, booking and commenting books.
 For example, if you have your own library with a lot of books, you need to keep all the information on paper, but this app can help you.
 And provide a web solution for this.

 **_Don't forget about star_**